-Suppose the shared external storage (connected to each ESXi host using iSCSI or Fibre Channel SAN) have already presented to all VMWare ESXi hosts, which are running the two VMs (node1 and node2) you want to add a shared virtual drive.
-On both virtual machines you need to add a new SCSI controller.
+Suppose the shared external storage (connected to each ESXi host using iSCSI or Fibre Channel SAN) has already presented to all VMWare ESXi hosts, which are running the two VMs (node1 and node2) you want to add a shared virtual drive.
+On both virtual machines, you need to add a new SCSI controller.

 VMware: Shared Disk Between Virtual Machines

 In the vSphere Client inventory select first virtual machine (Node 1), right click on it and select Edit Settings.

 To add a new virtual device select the SCSI controller in the dropdown list and press Add button.

 As a type of SCSI controller, select LSI Logic SAS (be sure to create a new SCSI controller, don’t use a SCSI 0 controller).

 Now you need to choose the desired SCSI Bus sharing mode: